chizkidd/fastai/01-practical-deep-learning-for-coders/deep-learning-Q&A.md

 - Test set: Used to evaluate final model performance.
 - They're needed to assess how well the model generalizes to unseen data.

->The validation set is the portion of the dataset that is not used for training the model, but for evaluating the model during training, in order to prevent overfitting.
+>The validation set is the portion of the dataset that is not used for training the model, but for evaluating the model during training, in order to prevent _overfitting_.
 This ensures that the model performance is not due to “cheating” or memorization of the dataset, but rather because it learns the appropriate features to use for prediction.
 However, it is possible that we overfit the validation data as well.
-This is because the human modeler is also part of the training process, adjusting _hyperparameters_ (see question 32 for definition) and training procedures according to the validation performance.
+This is because the human modeler is also part of the training process, adjusting _hyperparameters_ (see **question 32** for definition) and training procedures according to the validation performance.
 Therefore, another unseen portion of the dataset, the test set, is used for final evaluation of the model.
 This splitting of the dataset is necessary to ensure that the model _generalizes_ to _unseen_ data.

 **21. What will fastai do if you don't provide a validation set?**
 - If no validation set is provided, fastai typically creates one by randomly splitting off a portion (20%) of the training data.